 Sometimes we create our own traditions, sometimes we carry on a tradition we inherit, and sometimes a tradition can come from unexpected places.

 Ours began with a cut-crystal dreidel.
 My mother-in-law, Sue, gave it to me the first time I went home with my then-boyfriend for their family Christmas.
-My Jewish upbringing didn’t include holiday decor of any sort, beyond lighting the Menorah or weekly Shabbat candles.
+My Jewish upbringing didn’t include holiday decor of any sort, beyond lighting the Shabbat candles.
 Our traditions comprised mainly of food, presents, food, family, observance, and food.
 Mmmmmmm fooooooood.
-I received the crystal driedel in the spirit intended; a loving and thoughtful gesture, as well as a recognition of my heritage.
+I received the crystal dreidel in the spirit intended; a loving and thoughtful gesture, as well as a recognition of my heritage.or weekly

 I had no idea in 1996 that what Sue actually handed me was a family tradition, especially because in 1996, I did not yet know we would become family.
 I suspect Sue had an inkling.